ndrean/Solid-components/_posts/2020-01-22-ActiveRecord-Advanced-Queries.md

  ### Join

   If we wish to query on associated tables, then we `join` or `include`.
+We join 'table-B' to 'table-A' by using the **name of the relation** within the calling table.

-For example, if we want to know the computers which have an account 'admin', we join the table 'computers' with the table 'accounts' by calling `joins(:accounts)` where 'accounts' is the name of the relation (`has_may` or '1-N') in the model 'Computer':
+  1) 1-N. For example, we want to know the computers which have an account 'admin'.
+The table 'accounts' (B) will be joined to the table 'computers' (A) by  `Computer.joins(:accounts)` as the name of the relation is `has_may :accounts` ('1-N') in the model 'Computer':

     `Computer.joins(:accounts).where(accounts: {role: 'employee'}).distinct`

-equivalent to:
+and we can write equivalently:

   `Computer.joins(:accounts).where('accounts.role=?', 'admin') `

-  The model 'accounts' has a `belongs_to` or 'N-1' relation with 'computers', then we reference `joins(:computer)` as `computer` is the name of the relation and we  write:
+  2) N-1.
+The model `Account` has a `belongs_to :computer`, then we use `Account.joins(:computer)` and we can write:

     `Account.joins(:computer).where(computers: { name: 'Apple' })`

-Since  Account `belongs_to :computer` and `belongs_to :person`,  we can even join the table 'accounts' with the table 'computers' and 'people':
+Since we have two associations `belongs_to :computer` and `belongs_to :person` in the `Account` model,  we can even join the table 'accounts' with the table 'computers' and 'people':

     `Account.joins(:computer, :person)`